Antonio Pigafetta

 Antonio Pigafetta ([anˈtɔːnjo piɡaˈfetta]; c.
 1491 – c.
 1531) was a Venetian scholar and explorer.
-He joined the expedition to the Spice Islands led by explorer Ferdinand Magellan under the flag of the emperor Charles V and after Magellan's death in the Philippine Islands, the subsequent voyage around the world.
-During the expedition, he served as Magellan's assistant and kept an accurate journal, which later assisted him in translating the Cebuano language.
+In 1519, he joined the Spanish expedition to the Spice Islands led by Portuguese explorer Ferdinand Magellan, the world's first circumnavigation, and is best known for being the chronicler of the voyage.
+During the expedition, he served as Magellan's assistant until Magellan's death in the Philippine Islands, and kept an accurate journal, which later assisted him in translating the Cebuano language.
 It is the first recorded document concerning the language.

 Pigafetta was one of the 18 men who made the complete trip, returning to Spain in 1522, under the command of Juan Sebastián Elcano, out of the approximately 240 who set out three years earlier.
-These men completed the first circumnavigation of the world.
-Others mutinied and returned in the first year.
+These men completed the first circumnavigation of the world while others mutinied and returned in the first year.
 Pigafetta's surviving journal is the source for much of what is known about Magellan and Elcano's voyage.

-At least one warship of the Italian Navy, a destroyer of the Navigatori class, was named after him in 1931.

 Early life

-Pigafetta's exact year of birth is not known, with estimates ranging between 1480 and 1491.
-A birth year of 1491 would have made him around 30 years old during Magellan's expedition, which historians have considered more probable than an age close to 40.
-Pigafetta belonged to a rich family from the city of Vicenza in northeast Italy.
-In his youth he studied astronomy, geography and cartography.
-He then served on board the ships of the Knights of Rhodes at the beginning of the 16th century.
-Until 1519, he accompanied the papal nuncio, Monsignor Francesco Chieregati, to Spain.
+Pigafetta was born to a prominent noble family in the city of Vicenza in northeast Italy.
+Recent archival research indicates that his father was Giovanni Pigafetta and his mother was a noblewoman named Lucia, daughter of Marco Muzan.
+The couple was married in March 1492, implying that Antonio was born sometime after that date.
+Details of his education are unknown but he later boasted of having "read many books".

+There is a tradition that as a youth Pigafetta sailed the Mediterranean with the Knights of Rhodes but there is no record of such activity, only the observation that he later became a member of the order.
+At some point he entered into the service of papal ambassador Francesco Chiericati, an apostolic protonotary and a close associate of Pope Leo X. Like Pigafetta, Chiericati was also from Vicenza.
+In 1518, Leo X sent Chiericati to the royal court in Spain to serve as ambassador.
+Pigafetta accompanied the ambassador's retinue, first to Zaragoza for two months and then to Barcelona.